ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 The retrospective should be used to gather data and generate insight.

 I really liked this talk, a lot of new concepts for me like:
-* there are different types of retrospective participants: Explorer, Shopper, Vacationer, Prisoner - scrum master should identify them and act accordingly
+* there are different types of retrospective participants: **Explorer**, **Shopper**, **Vacationer**, **Prisoner** - scrum master should identify them and act accordingly
-* Smart Goals after retrospective: Specific, Measurable, Achievable, Realistic, Timely - should define what the team wants to achieve, depending on the team size there shouldn't be more than 5 (someone in the audience said that not more than even 3)
+* Smart Goals after retrospective: **Specific**, **Measurable**, **Achievable**, **Realistic**, **Timely** - should define what the team wants to achieve, depending on the team size there shouldn't be more than 5 (someone in the audience said that not more than even 3)
 * retrospective closing activities - if we have opening activities why not closing activities?
-* use system of `plus/delta` to gather feedback from the participants, `delta` instead of `minuses` to force people to explain what they don't like and what whould they change
+* use system of `plus/delta` to gather feedback from the part. ipants, `delta` instead of `minuses` to force people to explain what they don't like and what whould they chan.

 I learned that the basic outline of a retrospective:
-* Setting the stage - it's the time to welcome everyone, reiterate team goals, review all the working agreements
+1. **Setting the stage** - it.  the time to welcome everyone, reiterate team goals, review all the working agreements.
-* Gather data - on a timeline of previous release / sprint a satisfaction line is drawn for each team member.
-The satisfaction line goes up or down due to "memorable, personally meaningful, significant events".
+2. **Gather data** - on a tim. ine of previous release / sprint a satisfaction line is drawn for each team member.
+The satisfaction line goes up or down due to "memorable, person. ly meaningful, significant events".
 It also worth to group people who work closely together to check how the satisfaction of those people compare.
-* Generate insight - this is the moment to discuss the satisfaction line
+3. **Generate insight** - this is the moment to discuss the satisfaction line.
-* Decide What to Do - team should define SMART Goals
+4. **Decide What to Do** - team should define SMART Goals.
-* Close - `plus/delta`
+5. **Close** - `plus/delta` after retrospective.

 ### Sagi, strumienie, reaktywność i inne buzzwordy - Jarosław Pałka